-On figure 5, one can see a numerical evaluation of the precision of the extracted geodesic.
-It reports the distortion $\|\gamma - \widetilde{\gamma}\|{\mathcal{H}}$ between the original geodesic $\gamma$ (computed without heuristic) and $\widetilde{\gamma}$ the one extracted with a heuristic.
-We use the symmetric mean-square Hausdorff metric since this captures well the geometric distortion caused by our partial propagation.
+In figure 13, one can see a numerical evaluation of the precision of the extracted geodesic.
+It reports the distortion $\|\gamma - \tilde{\gamma}\|{\mathcal{H}}$ between the original geodesic $\gamma$ (computed without the heuristic) and $\tilde{\gamma}$ (computed with the heuristic).
+We use the symmetric mean-square Hausdorff metric since this captures the geometric distortion caused by our partial propagation.

-On 2D maps containing important curvilinear features (such as the road on the example on the left), the distortion caused by the heuristic is nearly not noticeable.
-On the contrary, for relatively flat maps (such as the one depicted on the right) the distortion can be relatively high (of the order of a few pixels for a map of $256 \times 256$ pixels).
+On 2D maps containing important curvilinear features (such as the road in the example on the left), the distortion caused by the heuristic is nearly unnoticeable.
+On the contrary, for relatively flat maps (such as the one depicted on the right) the distortion can be relatively high (about few pixels for a map of $256 \times 256$ pixels).
 This is because the salient features of this map catch the geodesic and avoid large lateral moves when the front propagation is modified.

 In order to improve the quality of the heuristic and thus the resulting speed-up, one has to carefully seed the landmarks across the image.
-In the next section we set-up a complete framework for the evaluation of this sampling, together with strategies to get a high-quality seeding of the base points.
+In the next section we set up a complete framework for the evaluation of this sampling, together with strategies to get a high-quality seeding of the base points.